Russian literature

-After the Revolution of 1917, Russian literature split into Soviet and white émigré parts.
-While the Soviet Union assured universal literacy and a highly developed book printing industry, it also enforced ideological censorship.
+After the Russian Revolution of 1917, literature split into Soviet and white émigré parts.
+While the Soviet Union assured universal literacy and a highly developed book printing industry, it also established ideological censorship.
 In the 1930s Socialist realism became the predominant trend in Russia.
 Its leading figures were Nikolay Ostrovsky, Alexander Fadeyev and other writers, who laid the foundations of this style.
 Ostrovsky's novel How the Steel Was Tempered has been among the most popular works of Russian Socrealist literature.
 Some writers, such as Mikhail Bulgakov, Andrei Platonov and Daniil Kharms were criticized and wrote with little or no hope of being published.
-Various émigré writers, such as poets Vladislav Khodasevich, Georgy Ivanov and Vyacheslav Ivanov; novelists such as Gaito Gazdanov, Vladimir Nabokov and Bunin, continued to write in exile.
+Various émigré writers, such as poets Vladislav Khodasevich, Georgy Ivanov and Vyacheslav Ivanov; novelists such as Ivan Shmelyov, Gaito Gazdanov, Vladimir Nabokov and Bunin, continued to write in exile.
 Some writers dared to oppose Soviet ideology, like Nobel Prize-winning novelist Aleksandr Solzhenitsyn and Varlam Shalamov, who wrote about life in the gulag camps.
 The Khrushchev Thaw brought some fresh wind to literature and poetry became a mass cultural phenomenon.
 This "thaw" did not last long; in the 1970s, some of the most prominent authors were banned from publishing and prosecuted for their anti-Soviet sentiments.

-The end of the 20th century was a difficult period for Russian literature, with few distinct voices.
-Among the most discussed authors of this period were Victor Pelevin, who gained popularity with short stories and novels, novelist and playwright Vladimir Sorokin, and the poet Dmitri Prigov.
+The post-Soviet end of the 20th century was a difficult period for Russian literature, with few distinct voices.
+Among the most discussed authors of this period were novelists Victor Pelevin and Vladimir Sorokin, and the poet Dmitri Prigov.
 In the 21st century, a new generation of Russian authors appeared, differing greatly from the postmodernist Russian prose of the late 20th century, which led critics to speak about "new realism".

 Russian authors have significantly contributed to numerous literary genres.
-Russia has five Nobel Prize in literature laureates.
+Russia has five Nobel Prize in Literature laureates.
 As of 2011, Russia was the fourth largest book producer in the world in terms of published titles.
 A popular folk saying claims Russians are "the world's most reading nation".
+As the American scholar Gary Saul Morson notes, "No country has ever valued literature more than Russia."